2024-foss4g-europe/2024-foss4g-europe.github.io/content/cfp-academic-program.md

 link will be available here as soon as the call for papers opens.

 # Description
-Following an established tradition, an Academic Track running over the days of the FOSS4G Europe (FOSS4GE) is organised.
+Following the established tradition, an Academic Track running over the days of the FOSS4G Europe (FOSS4GE) is organised.
 The Scientific Committee of FOSS4GE 2024 invites original research contributions addressing any topic or domain connected to free and open source geospatial software, including (but not